nkholski/phaser-animated-tiles/README.md

 The plugin is based on Photonstorms plugin template: https://github.com/photonstorm/phaser3-plugin-template

+Latest build can be found in the dist folder or NPM: https://www.npmjs.com/package/phaser-animated-tiles

 Run `npm install` and then `npm run build` to build the plugin.

 ## Features